collectiveaccess/providence/README.md

 ### About CollectiveAccess 1.7.10

-Version 1.7.10 is a maintenance release with bug fixes.
+Version 1.7.10 is a maintenance release with minor bug fixes and improved compatibility with MySQL 8.

 ### Installation